Kran-o-tron/kran-o-drive/README.md

 `close` to politely close the connection. `^C` also works too.

 ### Playback
+`playback::START` to begin recording of commands

+`playback::END` to end recording of commands, outputs history to a PDF file.

 `playback::<file_name>` to begin playback of a file with a particular name.
 Must be located in the `playbacks/` folder.